-Non-interest income for the twelve months ended March 31, 2019 decreased \$9.5 million, or 66.2%, to \$4.9 million compared to \$14.4 million in the prior year period.
-Non-interest income in the prior period included a \$9.6 million gain recognized on the sale and leaseback of the Bank's Harlem headquarters during fiscal year 2018.
+Non-interest income for the twelve months ended March 31, 2020 decreased \$0.9 million, or 19.6%, to \$3.7 million compared to \$4.6 million in the prior year period.
+Non-interest income in the prior period included gain on sale of building of \$0.6 million.
+The total deferred gain on sale/leaseback of buildings was recognized as a cumulative effect adjustment to equity effective April 1, 2019 in accordance with the transition to Topic 842.
 In addition, other non-interest income decreased from the prior year due to the completion of NMTC projects.